PSSRA/pssra.github.io/content/_index.md

 # Join us!
 Anyone age 21+ can contact us at [join@pugetsoundsra.org](mailto:join@pugetsoundsra.org) with your intent to join - it's that easy.

+Sorry, we do not provide recommendations for retailers or ranges in the area.

+### Update [current as of March 2025]
-Update January 2025: Due to increased interest, we have a significant intake backlog.
+Due to increased interest, we have a significant intake backlog.
 Do reach out to register your interest, but please know that it may be a while before we are able to begin your membership.
 You can join [our parent organization](https://socialistra.org) at any time, but entry for national members into the Puget Sound chapter for local events is similarly backlogged.

-Sorry, we do not provide recommendations for retailers or ranges in the area.